LiberTEM/LiberTEM/docs/source/udf/advanced.rst

     but many CPUs have larger L3 caches.
 As the L3 cache is shared between cores, and LiberTEM tries to use multiple cores, the effectively available L3 cache has to be divided by number of cores.

+.. _`slice example`:

 Real-world example
 ~~~~~~~~~~~~~~~~~~

 The :class:`~libertem.udf.blobfinder.SparseCorrelationUDF` uses :meth:`~libertem.udf.UDFTileMixin.process_tile` to implement a custom version of a :class:`~libertem.job.masks.ApplyMasksJob` that works on log-scaled data.
 The mask stack is stored in a :class:`libertem.job.mask.MaskContainer` as part of the task data.
-Note how the :class:`~libertem.common.Slice` :code:`tile_slice` argument is used to extract the region from the mask stack that matches the tile using the facilities of a :class:`~libertem.job.masks.MaskContainer`.
+Note how the :code:`self.meta.slice` property of type :class:`~libertem.common.Slice` is used to extract the region from the mask stack that matches the tile using the facilities of a :class:`~libertem.job.masks.MaskContainer`.
 After reshaping, transposing and log scaling the tile data into the right memory layout, the mask stack is applied to the data with a dot product.
 The result is *added* to the buffer in order to merge it with the results of the other tiles because addition is the correct merge function for a dot product.
 Other operations would require a different merge function here, for example :meth:`numpy.max()` if a global maximum is to be calculated.

 .. code-block:: python

-    def process_tile(self, tile, tile_slice):
+    def process_tile(self, tile):
+        tile_slice = self.meta.slice
         c = self.task_data['mask_container']
         tile_t = np.zeros(
             (np.prod(tile.shape[1:]), tile.shape[0]),